 The panelists will give remarks and a question-and-answer session is scheduled after they speak.
 Charles Robinson, the pastor at St. Luke's, said past forums have drawn between 60 and 70 people each.

 The SkiLink proposal, made public in the fall of 2011, calls for a gondola between the two mountain resorts.
 The supporters claim that SkiLink would enable the state's ski industry to better compete with resorts located elsewhere.
-They also argue that SkiLink would be an environmentally friendly means of transportation that would reduce traffic between the Park City area and Big Cottonwood Canyon.

 The opposition, though, refutes the claims and contends that SkiLink would encroach on the backcountry between the Park City area and Big Cottonwood Canyon, a popular spot for skiers, snowboarders and snowshoers in the winter and hikers and bicyclists at other times of the year.
 The opposition questions the success SkiLink would have in cutting traffic.

 SkiLink depends on the sale of approximately 30 acres of federal land to Talisker Corp.
 Congressional legislation that would authorize the sale was introduced in late 2011.
 Congress has not passed the bill.

 Goar said he is "willing and ready to hear both sides of the debate" at the event.
 He acknowledged, though, that the opposition normally is energized when a forum is organized like the one on Thursday.